If you’re looking for an easy and inexpensive way to update your deep freezer, painting it is a great option.

 Once the primer is dry, it’s time to paint the inside of the freezer.

 Apply the paint evenly, using light coats.
-Try to maintain at least 8 inches between the fridge interior and spray nozzle as you spray your glossy epoxy paint.
+Try to maintain at least 8 inches between the fridge interior and the spray nozzle as you spray your glossy epoxy paint.

 Let the paint dry completely between each coat.